InvoxiPlayGames/johnbox/README.md

 ## Usage

-*Note*: Using the server only works on the Windows version of the game.
+*Note*: You must be running the Windows version of the game to use this server.
 If you are on Linux, use Proton.

 This is **NOT** meant to be used in any form of serious environment.
 This is an experimental testing server, and there is no way to safely configure a web browser to connect to this server currently.